 About the Program

 Those who want to create alternative economic structures have difficulty finding affordable and competent legal assistance because there are so few attorneys specialized in the legal needs of the sharing economy.
 Communities with high rates of unemployment and poverty will find the hurdles to launching new enterprises especially insurmountable.
-The Resilient Communities Legal Cafe will give direct legal assistance to the residents of East Oakland, and at the same time create the reproducible model and resources to support similar programs around the country.
+The Resilient Communities Legal Cafe will give direct legal assistance to the residents of Oakland, Berkeley, and Richmond, and at the same time create the reproducible model and resources to support similar programs around the country.

 The Resilient Communities Legal Cafe will provide events, workshops, legal advice clinics, and legal services supporting the creation of, for example: